swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Privilege Escalation.md

 findstr /si password *.xml *.ini *.txt *.config findstr /spin "password" *.*
 ```

+Also search in remote places such as SMB Shares and SharePoint.
+* Search passwords in SharePoint: [nheiniger/SnaffPoint](https://github.com/nheiniger/SnaffPoint)
+* Search passwords in SMB Shares: [SnaffCon/Snaffler](https://github.com/SnaffCon/Snaffler)

 ### Search for a file with a certain filename